stclib/STC/README.md

 as lookup type.
 It will then use the input `const char*` directly when comparing with the string data in the container.
 This avoids the construction of a new `cstr` (which possible allocates memory) for the lookup.
-Finally, destruction of the lookup key (i.e. string literal) after usage is not needed (or allowed), which is convenient in C. A great ergonomic feature is that the alternative lookup type can also be used for adding entries into containers through using the *emplace*-functions.
+Finally, destruction of the lookup key (i.e. string literal) after usage is not needed (or allowed), which is convenient in C. A great ergonomic feature is that the alternative lookup type can also be used when adding entries into containers through using the *emplace*-functions.
 E.g. `cvec_str_emplace_back(&vec, "Hello")`.
 3. ***Standardized container iterators***.
-All container can be iterated the same way, and uses the same element access syntax.
+All container can be iterated in similar manner, and uses the same element access syntax.
 E.g.:
     - `c_foreach (it, IntContainer, container) printf(" %d", *it.ref);` will work for every type of container defined as `IntContainer` with `int` elements.
 Also the form: